josemcorderoc/occrp-document-classifier-ui/README.md

 - Explain how the prediction is made
 - ~~progress circle thing~~
 - add table of results (datatables.net)
+- test mobile version (should at least more or less look okay)
+- set up Google Analytics.
+Requires cookie banner.

 minor to-dos:
 - ~~remove the white horizontal bar at the very top~~